 Matching ministries to parish needs

-It has always been a challenge to match up the availability of ministers and other types of ministry with the variety of needs of each parish.
+It has always been a challenge to match up the availability of ministers and other types of ministry with the various needs of each parish.
 Some of the issues to be considered are:

 - Ensuring there are enough ministers for all the parishes in the future